msped/projectparts/README.md

 ### Locally

 In order to run the code locally you must first clone this repository, `git clone https://github.com/msped/projectparts.git`.
 Once cloned setup a virtual environment by first using `python -m venv *venv name*`.
 To access the venv you need to start the venv, for exmaple in my case `projectparts-env\scripts\activate.bat`.
 Once the venv has been started you can then install the packages using `pip intsall -r requirements.txt`.
-To run the code locally by running `python manage.py runserver` and go to `http://127.0.0.1:8000/` to see the development site on your local machine.
+You run the code locally by running `python manage.py runserver` and go to `http://127.0.0.1:8000/` to see the development site on your local machine.

 In order for the site to work either locally or on heroku they will need the env / config variables outlined below.